An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential equations with infinite delay: Numerical segment process

 \section{Numerical segment process}

+The objective of this section is to establish finite-time approximation results for the TEM scheme, which serve as one of the key ingredients in the subsequent analysis of IPM approximation.
 It is well known that the segment process $\{x_t\}_{t \ge 0}$ possesses the Markov property, whereas the solution process $\{x(t)\}_{t \ge 0}$ does not.
 The Markov property plays a crucial role in the analysis of ergodicity, making it important to numerically approximate the exact segment process.
 Existing studies on numerical approximations of segment processes for SFDEs with superlinear drift coefficients have mainly focused on SFDEswFD and implicit schemes \cite{CDHS24, SWMW24}.
-Taking advantage of explicit schemes, this section aims to construct an explicit numerical scheme to approximate the segment process for HSFDEs with infinite delay.\eqref{ISFDE}.
+Consequently, this section constructs an explicit numerical scheme for approximating the segment process associated with the infinite-delay system \eqref{ISFDE}.